As cities seek innovative solutions for more sustainable urbanism, used shipping containers have emerged as…

 What is a High Cube Shipping Container?

 A high cube shipping container is a specialty shipping container offering an additional foot in height.
-All other measurements of the container are the same as a standard shipping container, although they are not available in 10’ lengths like the standard.
+All other measurements of the container are the same as a standard shipping container.
+The high cube shipping container is also available in 10, 20 and 40 foot lengths.

 Standard versus High Cube: The Differences

 As you can see, the main difference between the standard and high cube is that the high cube is taller.
 Since capacity is always a consideration for shipping containers regardless of how you intend to use them, let’s take a deeper look at the physical differences between the standard and high cube shipping containers:

 - Cubic Space: Cubic square footage considers the entire space in width, height, and length of the container.
 For example, if you consider the 40-foot container, the standard offers 2,350 cubic feet compared to the high cube’s 2,694 cubic feet.
 That’s a substantial amount of space whether you are storing or shipping items or intend to modify the container as a work or living space.

 - Size: High cubes only come in 20- and 40-feet lengths, while the standard also comes in 10 feet.
 All containers share the same width of 8 feet.
 However, where they differ is in height, with the high cube at 9’6” compared to the standard at 8’6”.